ejfeldman7/pizza_vision/README.md

 While I tried using a pretrained Resnet model, a finetuned Resnet model, and a custom Autoencoder model, I found that the pretrained Resnet model performed the best on identifying similar images.
 This was a subjective decision made by comparing top recommended pizzas from randomly selected input pizzas and identifying flaws (recommending deep dish when the input was Neopolitan).
 In this process, I decided the recommendations from the images alone needed additional support, but that they did an excellect job of filtering to a smaller subset from which to recommend.

 Using the nearest twenty five neighbors to a given image's Resnet feature weights, I then used a comparison of reviews to finalize the top three recommendations.
 I implemented topic modeling using Non-negative Matrix Factorization on a TF-IDF embedding of each review to turn each review into a shorter vector.
-The dimensions of this vector identified each review as falling into categories I identified by the most common words such as "Deep Dish" or "Italian Restaurant."
-I could then compare the review document of each of the twenty five neighbors identified by Resnet and the nearest neighbors filter to a given input of text.
-Using cosine similarity, I then output the top three recommended restaurants.
+The dimensions of this vector identified each review as falling into categories I identified "Deep Dish" or "Italian Restaurant" by the identifying the most common words and most central restaurants to each group.

+The recommendation enginge filters restaurants initially by a nearest neighbors algorithm using Euclidean distance to identify the 25 most similar images.
+Those images are then used to identify the top potential restaurants, whose review documents are then compared against the user text input.
+Using cosine similarity, I then output the top three recommended restaurants overall for future pizza exploration.

 ## Findings

+I was surprised at how well using the pretrained Resnet weights worked for comparing pizzas.
+Going in to the project, I had expected the models that trained on pizzas to output better recommendations.
+I believe image quality issues from Yelp, in particular focus, lighting, and angle, led to worse results upon training.
+I think, for the future, finding a source of more, higher quality, consistent images could allow me to return to creating a better model from the images.

+In comparing the recommendations from using only images, only text, or a combination, I do believe that the outputs from the combined version appear most trustworthy.
+However, to truly identify success in this area, I think I'll need to eat a lot of pizza to confirm.
+That's a sacrifice I'm willing to make.
+Early returns on recommendations have been strong and I am committed to seeing this effort through.

 ## Demo